rancher/docs/content/rancher/installation/load-balancing-config/configuring-amazon-nlb.md

 ---
 # Option 2-Amazon NLB

+Amazon Elastic Load Balancing offers a couple of different load balancers that we're tested.
+This procedure provides step-by-step instruction for configuring Amazon Network Load Balancer (NLB) with your Rancher Server.

 ## Objectives

 Configuring an Amazon NLB is a multistage process.
 We've broken it down into multiple tasks so that it's easy to follow.